 2.)
 Sketch out your design, keeping in mind that you will be cutting the straight line leading up to the tassel button, so make sure your final artwork will cover that area.
 Cut out adhesive letters to determine placement.

 3.)
 Cut out your mountain range from silver glitter paper.
 Use a horizontal strip of blue glitter paper for your lake.
 Next, cut a circle from gold glitter paper for the top of your cap button.
 Set letters and cut glitter paper pieces aside.
 4.)
-Cut along the straight line toward the center of the cap.
+Cut out the grad cap square then cut along the straight line toward the center of the cap.
 Next, cut a hole much smaller than the button outline to ensure a snug fit on your cap.
 Paint the sky light blue; let dry.
 Use a sponge or cotton ball to add white clouds to the sky.

 5.)
 Swirl gold glitter glue and orange and yellow paints around the button area; let dry.
 Carefully slide the poster board square onto the top of the grad cap; turn over to find the front of the cap.
 Adjust the poster board accordingly before gluing to the mortarboard.